 Want to get additional numbers for your team?
 Prices start at $5 per number per month.
 You can easily scale your business phone system as your team grows or even expand to different cities while still having the most relevant area code for that market.

 OpenPhone can also help you prioritize incoming client requests.
 For example, every voicemail received is automatically converted to a transcript so you can instantly get context about each call.
-You can also automatically record each of your calls and push them to a transcription platform so you don’t have to listen back on every hour-long conversation.
+You can also automatically record each of your calls and get call transcripts within seconds.

 Voicemail transcriptions and recordings aren’t the only way OpenPhone can help you follow up with contacts.
 All voice messages, texts, missed calls, and call recordings are stored in a single view so you can quickly get context and follow up accordingly.